Jobs & volunteering

 Ex-Prisoner Exhibition Hosts

-We are looking to recruit a group of ex-prisoners to invigilate the 2017 Koestler Awards exhibition in London alongside Southbank Centre’s own Host Team, for the duration of the 8-week run.
-It is hoped that this will enhance the public’s experience of the exhibition, as well as provide participants with a strong piece of work experience for their CV and a chance to develop new skills and build up their confidence for future employment.
+Koestler Arts is looking to recruit a group of ex-prisoners to invigilate its national exhibition alongside Southbank Centre’s own Host Team, 7 days a week for the 7-week run.
+Our Exhibition Hosts enhance the public’s experience of the exhibition, and the role provides participants with a strong piece of work experience for their CV and a chance to develop new skills and build up their confidence for future employment.

-The role will involve standard invigilation duties – welcoming visitors to the exhibition, ensuring their safety and security, handing out exhibition guides and voting cards, and providing advice on the sales of works plus much more:
+The role involves standard invigilation duties – welcoming visitors to the exhibition, ensuring their safety and security, handing out exhibition guides, voting cards and providing advice on the sales of works plus much more:

 • Conducting tours of the exhibition